solid-contrib/information/README.md

 Find out who is working on Solid implementations and let others know about how you are implementing Solid on the [App](https://github.com/solid/solid-apps), [Pod](https://github.com/solid/pods), and [Identity Provider](https://github.com/solid/solid-idp-list) listings.

 You can also use or contribute to the Solid [documentation](https://github.com/solid/information/blob/master/documentation.md) explaining how to implement the Solid specification.

+The [Solid Roadmap](https://github.com/solid/information/blob/master/solid-roadmap.md) details how all the implementations of Solid interact to deliver the Solid vision.

 If you are looking for funding to be able to build on Solid read this list of [funding opportunities](https://github.com/solid/information/blob/master/solid-resources.md).